 Look at the dynamic range of the image – are there areas of extreme shadow?
 Are there parts of the property over-exposed by natural light?
 If so, an HDR shot could be ideal.

 Do you Have Suitable Editing Software?

-To create efficient HDR photography, you must have the a good real estate photo editing software.
+To create efficient HDR photography, you must have a good real estate photo editing software.
 Many modern post-processing programs have the capability to automatically merge a series of bracketed shots into an HDR composite.
-Programs like, Photomatix HDR, Lightroom and Aurora HDR are suitable for such purposes.
+Programs like Photomatix HDR, Lightroom, and Aurora HDR are suitable for such purposes.